julisunkan/Sman/replit.md

 - Updated database configuration to use environment-based DATABASE_URL
 - Successfully tested admin user creation and application startup

-### July 23, 2025 - Migration to Replit Environment
+### July 23, 2025 - Migration to Replit Environment and Alert System Enhancement
 - Successfully migrated from Replit Agent to standard Replit environment
 - Fixed database initialization to prevent recreating database on each startup
 - Updated database configuration to use absolute path for SQLite reliability